ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	d. **gateway endpoint**
 			is a gateway that you specify in your route table to access AWS S3\DynamoDB from your VPC over the AWS network.
 			==There is no additional charge for using gateway endpoints==.
-However, standard charges for data transfer and resource usage still apply. for S3 and DynamoDB service, you have to use a **Gateway** VPC Endpoint
+However, standard charges for data transfer and resource usage still apply.
+			==for S3 and DynamoDB service, you have to use a **Gateway** VPC Endpoint==

-​		e. **Interface endpoints**
+	e. **Interface endpoints**
-​		extend the functionality of gateway endpoints by using private IP addresses to route requests to AWS S3\DynamoDB from within your VPC, on-premises, or from a different AWS Region.
+			is an elastic network interface with a private IP address that serves as an entry point for traffic destined to a supported service extend the functionality of gateway endpoints by using private IP addresses to route requests to AWS services from within your VPC, on-premises, or from a different AWS Region.
-​		==you still get billed for the time your interface endpoint is running== and the GB data it has processed.
+			==you still get billed for the time your interface endpoint is running== and the GB data it has processed.
-​		for S3 and DynamoDB service, you <u>should not use</u> a **Interface** VPC Endpoint
+			==for all AWS services other than S3 and DynamoDB service, you use a **Interface** VPC Endpoint==

-​	f.
+	f.
 Interface endpoints are compatible with gateway endpoints.
-​	g.
+	g.
 If you have an existing gateway endpoint in the VPC, you can use both types of endpoints in the same VPC.

 <img src="Definations.assets/image-20210902220825087.png" alt="image-20210902220825087"  />